 The Dean of the College of Arts and Sciences will appoint a tenured or tenure-track faculty member in the College of Arts and Sciences to be the Director of the Magis Core Curriculum.
 There will be a Coordinator for each Signature Element in the Magis Core Curriculum: Coordinator of the Interdisciplinary element, Coordinator of Social Justice element, and Coordinator of the Writing Intensive (WAC and WID) element.
-These three Coordinators will be tenured or tenure track faculty members in the College of Arts and
+These three Directors will be full-time faculty members in the College of Arts and Sciences, appointed by the

-Sciences, appointed by the Dean of the College, in consultation with the Director of the Magis Core Curriculum.
+Dean of the College, in consultation with the Director of the Magis Core Curriculum.
 The Director of the Magis Core Curriculum, the three Coordinators of the Signature Elements and the College Dean (or the Dean's designee) will constitute the Magis Core Curriculum Committee.